axibase/atsd-use-cases/workshop/trends-bot.md

         "text": "${text}",
         "attachments":"${attachments}"
       }
 ```

-The built-in ATSD integration also will be used by bot, `Channels` and `Text` fields should be exposed to the Rule Engine.
+`Channels` and `Text` fields in the built-in ATSD integration must be exposed to the Rule Engine too:

 ![](images/trends_bot_4.png)

 ### Replacement Tables

-To send user buttons and menu we need to store preconfigured JSONs.
+To send user buttons and menu it is useful to store preconfigured JSONs.
 ATSD Replacement Tables provide a convenient way of storing `key=value` pairs.

 Navigate to **Data > Replacement Tables** page an create a table with JSON format and the following keys: